 In 1780 the Depper’s only child, Katherine, married Johann Ludwig Meyer.
 Meyer was originally brought to America as a Hessian soldier during the Revolutionary War.
 Katherine and Johann passed the farm to their son John Simon Meyer who was a carpenter and farmer by trade.
 He, in turn passed it to his daughter, Hannah, and her husband, Peter Marsh.
-Their son Peter and his wife, Emma, lived on the farm until it was sold outside the family to Thomas and Ann Hess.
+Their son Horace and his wife, Emma, lived on the farm until it was sold outside the family to Thomas and Ann Hess.
 The Hess’s rented rooms during the summer to people looking to escape the heat of city.

-Interpreters in period costumes use first-person interpretation to portray family members and reenact life on the farm during three time periods to show how technology impacted the lives of farmers: 1820’s in the granddaddy cabin, cellar kitchen, and bedroom, 1850’s in the barn, and 1893 in the new kitchen, parlor, and school house.
+Interpreters in period clothing use first-person interpretation to portray family members and reenact life on the farm during three time periods to show how technology impacted the lives of farmers: 1820’s in the granddaddy cabin, cellar kitchen, and bedroom, 1850’s in the barn, and 1893 in the new kitchen, parlor, and school house.

-Since 1974 Quiet Valley Living Historical Farm is owned and operated as a 501 (c(3)) non-profit, educational corporation governed by a board of directors.
+Since 1974 Quiet Valley Living Historical Farm has been owned and operated as a 501 (c )(3) non-profit, educational corporation governed by a board of directors.
 Until her retirement in 2001 at the age of 85, Alice Wicks remained actively involved in the management of the museum.
 Sue and Gary Oiler remained farm managers until their retirement in 2005.
 Today the farm is open Tuesday through Sunday throughout the summer and for special events throughout the year.
-These include our major fundraisers of Farm Animal Frolic, Pocono State Craft Festival, Harvest Festival, Spooky Days, and Old Time Christmas.
-We host thousands of school aged children school year and thousands of domestic and international visitors throughout the summer.
+These include our major fundraisers of Farm Animal Frolic, Pocono State Craft Festival, Harvest Festival and Old Time Christmas.
+We host thousands of school aged children throughout the school year and thousands of domestic and international visitors throughout the summer.